Pauliina Feodoroff

-Pauliina Feodoroff (born 1977 in Inari, Finland) is a Finnish Skolt Sámi film director, theater director, screenwriter, and Sápmi advocate.
+Pauliina Feodoroff (born 1977 in Inari, Finland) is a Skolt Sámi film director, theater director, screenwriter, and Sápmi advocate.
 An active advocate of Sámi culture and Sámi rights, she has served as Chair of the Saami Council.

 Biography

 Pauliina Feodoroff was born in Inari in 1977.
 Her family was involved in reindeer husbandry.
 She graduated from the Helsinki Theatre Academy's degree program in directing and dramaturgy in 2002.
 Feodoroff's first feature film, Non Profit, made on a budget of €20,000 and taking ten years to produce, premiered at the Skabmagova-Kaamos Festival in Inari in January 2007.
 She was awarded the Kritiikin Kannukset (Critique Award) for this film.
 In 2009, Feodoroff became Artistic Director of Theater Takomo with Milja Sarkola.

 Feodoroff's advocacy in uploading traditional Skolt Sámi society and culture includes issues regarding land and water rights.
 She has served as the Chair of the Sámi Council for a two-year period during 2007–2008.